 Actor: Tony Robinson

 Reason: A complete imbecile throughout the whole of Blackadder, Baldrick always stays loyal to his harsh employer even when he is on the receiving end of various insults.
-However he does have his useful moments especially when making suggestions about having a “cunning plan”.
+He does have his useful moments though especially when making suggestions about having a “cunning plan”.

 Best Moment: His contributions to the English dictionary which include defining a dog as not being a cat.